Nightara/NephresaDoc/Writerside/topics/Data-Format-Definitions.md

 parameters with varying degrees of overlap.
 It was decided that creating one or even multiple separate object type for every study or data set within the project is not feasible, and all data should be merged into as few object types as possible.
-Because of the uniformity and hight overlap of iron and hemo observables, these two sets of attributes were separated into their own object types as described in [](#hemo-observables) and [](#iron-observables), respectively.
+Because of the uniformity and high overlap of iron and hemo observables, these two sets of attributes were separated into their own object types as described in [](#hemo-observables) and [](#iron-observables), respectively.
 If any new attribute that is not already present in this or any other object type is required, it should by default be